dogweather/asset_ram/README.md

 ```

 My site's footer is static except for the asset links to e.g. social media icons.
 AFAIK, I can't use Rails caching
 for the entire footer because the asset fingerprints could change on the next reboot.
-I don't think the Rails
+I don't believe the Rails
 cache API has an option for that expiration type.